Pakchunk/Nacro/README.md

 ---

+# Known issues
+- Abilities crash when GC shows up

+---

 # Open source
 Nacro was created to be open sourced, for learners, contributors and those just interested.
 We are also open to any constructive criticism, feel free to make a pull request if you notice sloppy code or if you have any additions!

+Active development of Nacro has been stopped for a long time.
+Very few updates from the original developers will appear, but users are always welcome to make a pull request.

 ---